EGuthrieWasTaken/CSCI340_ProjectEC/README.md

 ./CSCI340_ProjectEC.out [batch_file]
 ```

-Note that this program will accept either no additional arguments which will cause the program to start in interactive mode, or a single argument may be specified.
+Note that this program will accept either zero arguments which will cause the program to start in interactive mode, or a single argument may be specified.
 That argument must be the qualified path to a batch file containing commands to be run, one per line.